mosip/documentation/docs/registration-client-user-guide.md

 * **Offline**- Operator can use the registration client in offline mode to only do the registrations and EOD process.
 During offline mode, the operator authentication will be based on locally saved password hash.
 An operator can work in offline mode only if they have logged into to the registration client being online atleast once.
 * **Online**- Machine must be online for the registration client first launch.
 For any server-client sync or vice-versa, the registration client must be online.
 In the online mode, the client reaches out to the server for password authentication.

-*Note*- On successful onboard of the operator, biometric templates of the operator are stored locally.
+**Note**: On successful onboard of the operator, biometric templates of the operator are stored locally.
        Biometric authentication does not reach out to the server everytime, instead it is validated based on the locally stored templates on the registration client machine.

+### Setting up MOCK SBI (MDS)

+In the development environment, Registration client can be tested using mock SBI.
+Find the instructions to build and run the mock SBI, click [here](https://github.com/mosip/mosip-mock-services/blob/master/MockMDS/README.md).

+### Troubleshooting

+##### 1. Incorrect username/password

+    -> Cross-check the machine keys mapping in server ('Machine not found' error in logs)

+    -> Cross-check machine status

+    -> 'Invalid Request' error in log - Check your machine time, it shouldnt be less or greater than local timezone datetime (usually accepted lag is +5/-5 minutes)

+    -> check logs/registration.log for more details

+##### 2. Configuration / masterdata Sync failed

+    -> check if kernel-syncdata-service is up.